ITP-xStory/p5js-shaders/docs/continue-learning.md

-## Learn more about shaders by checking out these online ressources
+# Check out these ressources

 There are some amazing resources on the web for learning more about shaders.